Class: Geom::Vector2d

 vector = Geom::Vector2d.new(1, 2)

-# returns the Vector2d(-1, -2)
+# The result is a Vector2d(-1, -2)

-vector2 = vector.reverse
+new_vector = vector.reverse

 Returns: